Frequently Asked Questions

 Camps run from 8:30 am to 4:30 pm; campers can be dropped off 10 minutes early and must be picked up within 10 minutes of the end of camp.

 Are the camps active?

-Yes the camps are very active and campers are busy all day with theatre activities and also get exercise walking to and from the park.
+Yes the camps are very active and campers are busy all day with theatre activities, and also spend time outside playing games.

 What should my child bring to camp?

 Campers should bring a lunch and any snacks and drinks for the day.
 Please make sure they have plenty of water as they will be participating actively outdoors.

 Payment can be made by cheque, e-transfer, or cash.
 A non-refundable $50 deposit must be made at time of registration and the rest of the payment must be made on the first morning of camp.
 Payment in full at registration is also acceptable.